stangelandcl/LZ4Sharp/LZ4Sharp/Readme.txt

 Original LZ4 algorithm can be found at (http://code.google.com/p/lz4) it was created by Yann Collet.
 See license.txt for project license.

+## Build
+The solution file has a prebuild event that assumes CodeBlocks IDE is installed.
+It uses the MinGW gcc preprocessor.
+The path may need changed if the build doesn't work.

 ## Timings
 Compression times do not include disk I/O.